dasnellings/duplextools/README.md

 duplextools can be used to:
 1) Extract and trim duplex barcodes from fastq files
-2) Pair reads by DNA molecule of origin (a read family)
+2) Pair reads by molecule of origin (a read family)
 3) Call variants from read families
 4) Filter variant calls
 5) Compute genome-wide mutation burden